zcmander/ytmusicquiz-docs/production.md

 ![AWS infrastructure](aws_infra.png)

-The environment starts with an instance of AWS Virtual Private Cloud, which is the largest group of the environment: It contains almost all resources that Terraforms provisions.
+The environment starts with an instance of AWS Virtual Private Cloud, which is the largest group of the environment: It contains almost all resources that Terraform provisions.
 You should create a new VPC per YTMusicQuiz-instance to provide enough separation and isolation between instances.
 In the infrastructure diagram, you can see that the Elastic Container Registries does not belong in VPC and therefore can be shared between multiple instances.

 In terms of security, there are three security groups: One for a load balancer, one for business logic, and one for database-layer.
 Only traffic from upper security group allowed (the diagram container arrows to show traffic flow visually) and there is no direct access to the database server at all.
 All administrative actions must be done through the Admin UI.